eliminmax/cncs-journal/README.md

-# cncs_journal
+# CNCS Journal
 This repository is for material pertaining to my work for classes as a Computer Networking and Cybersecurity student at Champlain College.
-The wiki contains notes and documentation, and the "code" primarily consists of screenshots I've taken to embed within the wiki.
+The wiki contains notes and documentation.
+If you're here, you're probably looking for [**the wiki**](github.com/eliminmax/cncs_journal/wiki).